eliasbenb/Sortify/README.md

 </p>

 # What is this repo?
 Sortify is a Python app built with the Flask framework.
 It uses the [Spotipy](https://github.com/plamere/spotipy) API to allow you to view and sort your Spotify playlists to your heart's content.
+I hosted the app on [Heroku](https://eliasbenb-sortify.herokuapp.com/).

 ## Features supported: